imccart/physician-race/README.md

 - `wru-nppes.R` predicts race based on name and geolocation using the NPPES data
 - `wru-mdppas.R` predicts race based on name and geolocation using the MDPPAS data
 - `clean-FL-voter.R` and `clean-TX-license.R` clean the FL voter files and TX license data, respectively.
 These are the "validation sets" that contain actual race.
 The accuracy of the name predictions are assesed by `FL-accuracy.R` and `TX-accuracy.R`, respectively.
+- `zocdoc-prediction-AK.py` predicts physician race using the deepface package based on data from Aaron Kaye (see above).
+- `zocdoc-prediction-IU.py` predicts physician race using the deepface package based on data we scraped for this project.

 -----